irishreilly/nomad-wsl/README.md

 ## Performance, Reliability, and Scalability

-* Ensure servers and clients have adequate hardware resources as outlined in the vendor documentation.
+* Servers and clients should have adequate hardware resources as outlined in the vendor documentation.
   * A production server should have at least 4 cores, 16 GB RAM, 40 GB of fast disk, and significant network bandwidth.
   * Install multiple servers and clients in a cluster for the purpose of high availability.
 * For enterprise production environments the recommendation is to have 3 - 5 servers, along with numerous clients.